fjshadows/jet-sdk/README.md

 ```

-Using for getting products SKU list
+[PRODUCTS]Using for getting products SKU list

 ```javascript